Faculty

 Ph.D.
 Duke University

-Teaching Interests: African American literature, 19th-century American literature, and Critical Prison Studies.
+Teaching and research interests are African American literature, 19th-century American literature, and Critical Prison Studies.

 Assistant Professor